Driver injured when his car overturned on Pembrokeshire road

-A driver was injured when his car overturned on a Pembrokeshire road earlier today (Wednesday, July 13).
+A driver was injured when his car overturned on a Pembrokeshire road on the morning of Wednesday, July 13.

-The single-vehicle crash occurred near Broad Haven on Wednesday morning, July 13, and police officers were called to the scene.
+The single-vehicle crash occurred near Broad Haven and police officers were called to the scene.

 The crash caused the partial obstruction of the B4341, before the road was made clear later in the morning.